shamansir/gwt-mvp4g-layouting-demo/scenario.markdown

 ## How I may use it?

+You can download the latest version of library at *Downloads* section of [its project](https://github.com/shamansir/gwt-mvp4g-layouting) at github and then add it to the project.
+To make it work correctly, you need of course to have a compatible version of [`mvp4g`](http://code.google.com/p/mvp4g) in your project (see `jar` name to know which version is compatible) and, currently, [`gwt-log`](http://code.google.com/p/gwt-log).

-In fact, in [`name.shamansir.mvplayout.lib`](https://github.com/shamansir/gwt-mvp4g-layouting-demo/tree/master/src/name/shamansir/mvplayout/lib) package there is a code you may use as a library with ease.
-I'm not wrapping it with `jar` package, but potentially it is quite reliable for usage — a stable-working complex example illustrates it, and the core idea (not actual and totally-fixed one, however) version works in [our project](http://experika.com)
+Potentially this library is quite reliable for usage — a stable-working complex example illustrates it, and the core idea (not actual and totally-fixed one, however) version works in [our project](http://experika.com)

 Let me explain how concretely you may use this code if you've taken a decision to build a project based on it.
 You can see a number of scenarios below: they can be used simultaneously as a conseсuitive ones or a separate ones.
 Executing them one by one (however, you must repeat some actions of those until-it-is-necessary), you can write a complete application, but you can execute each action separately as application changes its need.